 The availability of wintertime forage is the main limiting factor for Peary caribou.
-Deep snow, ground-fast ice, and wind-packed snow can make food difficult to reach; thus snow and ice conditions have a direct influence on mortality, nutrition and productivity (Gunn, et al. 2000).
+Deep snow, groundfast ice, and wind-packed snow can make food difficult to reach; thus snow and ice conditions have a direct influence on mortality, nutrition and productivity (Gunn et al. 2000).
 The uncertainty of climate trends for the western High Arctic population is a current cause for concern.
 Both summer and winter inter-island movements need to be identified and documented.
 Hunting is considered a potential limiting factor.
 Wolf predation and disturbances by humans may also be contributing to the population declines.
 In the Arctic, the limiting factors are compounded: a series of disturbances, insufficient forage supply, or increased hunting following a severe winter could have drastic effects on the populations of Peary caribou.

-Several threats to the Ivory Gull population have been recognized.
-Mercury concentrations in Ivory Gulls on Seymour Island have increased steadily since 1976, to the point that five of six eggs tested in 2004 met or exceeded the threshold believed to impair reproductive success (COSEWIC 2006b).
-Illegal shooting of adults in Greenland has accounted for the vast majority (81%) of band recoveries (Stenhouse, et al. 2004).
-Research is inconclusive regarding the sensitivity of Ivory Gulls to disturbance while breeding.
-While some accounts reported a high sensitivity to disturbance by air and ground traffic near breeding colonies, numerous other reports suggest Ivory Gulls may be more tolerant of disturbance than other seabirds (COSEWIC 2006b).
-Further research is required to determine the Ivory Gull's sensitivity to anthropogenic factors.
+Several threats to the ivory gull population have been recognized.
+Mercury concentrations in eggs on Seymour Island have increased steadily since 1976, to the point that five of six eggs tested in 2004 met or exceeded the threshold believed to impair reproductive success (COSEWIC 2006).
+Illegal shooting of adults in Greenland has accounted for the vast majority (81%) of band recoveries (Stenhouse et al. 2004).
+Research is inconclusive regarding the ivory gull sensitivity to disturbance while breeding.
+While some accounts reported a high sensitivity to disturbance by air and ground traffic near breeding colonies, numerous other reports suggest ivory gull may be more tolerant of disturbance than other seabirds (COSEWIC 2006).
+Further research is required to determine sensitivity to anthropogenic factors.

-Ivory Gulls typically produce a clutch size of two eggs compared with the more typical 3-egg clutch seen in most other gulls, suggesting a relatively low productivity rate (COSEWIC 2006b).
+lvory gull typically produce a clutch size of two eggs compared with the more typical 3-egg clutch seen in most other gulls, suggesting a relatively low productivity rate (COSEWIC 2006).
 Additionally some colonies have shown intermittent breeding and failed to produce young in some years.
-Predation and human disturbance may also influence productivity at the breeding colonies (COSEWIC 2006b).
+Predation and human disturbance may also influence productivity at the breeding colonies (COSEWIC 2006).

-Ivory Gulls are at particular risk of mortality due to hunting.
-While Canadian Inuit are permitted to harvest some gulls, most of the hunting is occurring in Greenland during spring and fall migration (COSEWIC 2006b).
+Ivory gull are at particular risk of mortality due to hunting.
+While Canadian Inuit are permitted to harvest some gulls, most of the hunting occurs in Greenland during spring and fall migration (COSEWIC 2006).